-To retract antenna elements, press RETRACT.
+To retract antenna elements, press RETRACT, or highlight this option with the K1 knob, then press Select or K2 knob.
 The Power/Tuning LED will flash amber and green.
 When LED stops flashing, antenna elements are now fully retracted inside EHU.
 To put antenna back on air, simply press antenna segment desired.
 Controller will adjust to that segment.

 Selecting RETRACT causes all antenna elements to be retracted to their home (minimum length) position.
 Retracting can take two minutes or more depending on selected frequency and antenna model and cannot be aborted.
 If optional "Power Off Retract" is selected, controller will go to sleep when retraction is done.